AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-61534-design-configuration-cannot-set-using-bin-magento-config-set.md

 ---
-title: 'ACSD-61534: Design configuration can't be set using bin/magento config:set, and locked values can be altered via form manipulation'
+title: 'ACSD-61534: Design configuration cannot be set using bin/magento config:set, and locked values can be altered via form manipulation'
 description: Apply the ACSD-61534 patch to fix the Adobe Commerce issue where the design configuration can't be set using the `bin/magento config:set` command, and locked values can be altered through form manipulation.
 feature: Configuration
 role: Admin, Developer